yenichw/Wire-Lips-Unity-Project/README.md

 - 📌 Use for non-commercial learning and modding only
 - 🚫 Do not use original assets or redistribute them
-- ✅ Share your modifications under the same license
+- ✅ Share your modifications

 ---